 \n\n\n\nLooking to leverage economic insights for your business success?
 Contact Modeliks today to discover how our expertise and tools can help you make strategic decisions that drive growth and profitability.
 Start your free trial today!

-\n","slug":"accounting-for-small-businesses","date":"2024-10-21T12:42:23","categories":{"nodes":[{"id":"dGVybToxNA==","name":"Financial Forecast"}]},"mainCategory":{"mainCategory":["financial-forecast"],"videoHeader":null},"tags":{"nodes":[{"name":"financial modeling"},{"name":"financial reporting"}]},"featuredImage":{"node":{"id":"cG9zdDo1MzY4","sourceUrl":"/images/cms/Modeliks-1-1.jpg","altText":"Overview of accounting for small businesses, focusing on managing finances, tracking income, and tax preparation for financial success."}},"seo":{"metaDesc":"Master accounting for small businesses with this guide on managing finances, tracking income, preparing for taxes to ensure success."},"modified":"2024-10-21T12:42:23","related":null}]}2:["$","$L7",null,{"post":"$8"}] 6:[["$","meta","0",{"name":"viewport","content":"width=device-width, initial-scale=1"}],["$","meta","1",{"charSet":"utf-8"}],["$","title","2",{"children":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","3",{"name":"description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","link","4",{"rel":"canonical","href":"https://www.modeliks.com/resources/financial-forecast/revenue-bridge"}],["$","meta","5",{"property":"og:title","content":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","6",{"property":"og:description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","meta","7",{"property":"og:url","content":"https://www.modeliks.com/resources/financial-forecast/revenue-bridge"}],["$","meta","8",{"property":"og:site_name","content":"Modeliks"}],["$","meta","9",{"property":"og:locale","content":"en_US"}],["$","meta","10",{"property":"og:type","content":"article"}],["$","meta","11",{"name":"twitter:card","content":"summary"}],["$","meta","12",{"name":"twitter:title","content":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","13",{"name":"twitter:description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","link","14",{"rel":"icon","href":"/favicon.ico","type":"image/x-icon","sizes":"16x16"}]] 1:null
+\n","slug":"elasticity-in-economics","date":"2024-10-21T12:42:24","categories":{"nodes":[{"id":"dGVybToxNA==","name":"Financial Forecast"}]},"mainCategory":{"mainCategory":["financial-forecast"],"videoHeader":null},"tags":{"nodes":[{"name":"financial forecasting"},{"name":"financial modeling"},{"name":"financial reporting"}]},"featuredImage":{"node":{"id":"cG9zdDo1MzUz","sourceUrl":"/images/cms/Modeliks-2.jpg","altText":"Modeliks Guide: Explaining elasticity in economics, showcasing price, income, and cross elasticity for effective financial decisions."}},"seo":{"metaDesc":"Elasticity in economics and its types—price, income, and cross elasticity—helping businesses make informed pricing and market decisions."},"modified":"2024-10-21T12:42:25","related":null}]}2:["$","$L7",null,{"post":"$8"}] 6:[["$","meta","0",{"name":"viewport","content":"width=device-width, initial-scale=1"}],["$","meta","1",{"charSet":"utf-8"}],["$","title","2",{"children":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","3",{"name":"description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","link","4",{"rel":"canonical","href":"https://www.modeliks.com/resources/financial-forecast/revenue-bridge"}],["$","meta","5",{"property":"og:title","content":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","6",{"property":"og:description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","meta","7",{"property":"og:url","content":"https://www.modeliks.com/resources/financial-forecast/revenue-bridge"}],["$","meta","8",{"property":"og:site_name","content":"Modeliks"}],["$","meta","9",{"property":"og:locale","content":"en_US"}],["$","meta","10",{"property":"og:type","content":"article"}],["$","meta","11",{"name":"twitter:card","content":"summary"}],["$","meta","12",{"name":"twitter:title","content":"Modeliks | What is Revenue Bridge Analysis?"}],["$","meta","13",{"name":"twitter:description","content":"Learn how revenue bridge analysis breaks down revenue changes to help businesses make better financial decisions."}],["$","link","14",{"rel":"icon","href":"/favicon.ico","type":"image/x-icon","sizes":"16x16"}]] 1:null